 Did you know that the city of Philadelphia was voted a top 10 city in the world for parks by Frommer’s?

-Fairmount Park – We can’t talk about parks in Philadelphia without mentioning Fairmount.
-At over 10,000 acres, Fairmount Park (run by the Fairmount Park Conservancy, who works in partnership with Philadelphia Parks & Recreation) is the largest municipal park in Philadelphia and is comprised of 62 parks located throughout the city, including:
+- Fairmount Park – We can’t talk about parks in Philadelphia without mentioning Fairmount.
+At over 10,000 acres, Fairmount Park (run by the Fairmount Park Conservancy, who works in partnership with Philadelphia Parks & Recreation) is the largest municipal park in Philadelphia.

 - Franklin Square – For a playful getaway with the kids in Center City, head over to the historic Franklin Square.
 The park is centered around a historic 1838 fountain, with mini golf, a carousel, a playground and SquareBurger.
 You can also visit the Living Flame Memorial dedicated to fallen police officers and firefighters.